a-raj14/a-raj14/README.md

 - 🔭 I’m currently working on Software Development

-- 🌱 I’m currently learning Android Studio and NLP used machine learning.
+- 🌱 I’m learning Mobile App development and NLP using machine learning.

 - ❓ Ask me about related to Software Development & Mobile Development.